 Advantages of Granite and Granite Countertops

-There is a direct correlation with Granite’s high usage across the world and its many significant advantages.
+There is a direct correlation between Granite’s high usage across the world and its many significant advantages.

 Did you know that every piece of Granite is unique from the other?
 I might buy a couple of slabs of the same color and texture, sure, but the unique veins that run through this beautiful stone are unmatched from one another.
 You could spend hours and hours sitting down working (or pretending to anyway!) and follow every unique pattern.
 Be it white Granite or any other variant, what you get with every piece is different from the other.